zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/view-log.png " ")

     Your **logfile_table** name might not match the result shown in the above image.
 If you have more than one log file generated, query the most recent log file table.
 Using the `order by start_time desc` clause displays the most recent log file first.
-In our example, the most recent log table name is `DBMS_DCAT$11_LOG`.
+In our example, there is only one log table name, `DBMS_DCAT$1_LOG`.

 4. Review the full log.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.
 Substitute the log table name with your own log table name that you identified in the previous step.

     ```
     <copy>
     select *
-    from DBMS_DCAT$11_LOG
+    from DBMS_DCAT$1_LOG
     order by log_timestamp desc;
     </copy>
     ```